nathanchere/DotStash/README.md

 Limitations
 ----------

+Set your expectations low.
 It is NOT a full fledged database by any stretch of the imagination.
 It does not currently, nor is it ever likely to, support things like:

 * Querying
 * Relationships